 - Assist the student to work within a planned framework and timetable; - Monitor the student's ability to write a coherent account of his or her work in good English; - Review student feedback and make termly reports on the student's work using Graduate Supervision Reporting (GSR), including reviewing and updating training requirements.
-The supervisor should discuss the contents of the report with the student; - Provide the student with regular information as to the student's progress, and, where problems arise, provide guidance and assistance in relation to necessary, corrective action; - Provide relevant information on students' attendance, academic progression, and performance to the department; - Assist the student with the preparation, time-table and submission of material relating to applications for transfer of status, and for confirmation of status, and to provide appropriate feed-back, especially where the student has failed to meet the required standards; - Ensure the student is familiar with all examination procedures and requirements; - Advise the student on the timing of submission of the thesis and consult with the student in order to make recommendations for the appointment of examiners
+The supervisor should discuss the contents of the report with the student - in particular, any concerns should be discussed with the student before being flagged in GSR; - Provide the student with regular information as to the student's progress, and, where problems arise, provide guidance and assistance in relation to necessary, corrective action;

+- Provide relevant information on students' attendance, academic progression, and performance to the department; - Assist the student with the preparation, time-table and submission of material relating to applications for Transfer of Status, and for Confirmation of Status, and to provide appropriate feed-back, especially where the student has failed to meet the required standards; - Ensure the student is familiar with all examination procedures and requirements; - Advise the student on the timing of submission of the thesis and consult with the student in order to make recommendations for the appointment of examiners; - Encourage the student to apply for any adaptations needed in response to disabilities ahead of milestones assessments or the viva.